 How to Spend One Day in Colmar: A Colmar Itinerary

-9:00: Start your day with a petite dejeuner
+9:00: Start your day with a petit dejeuner

 The best way to start your day is with a pastry, some fresh bread, a coffee, and an orange juice.
 There are quite a few reasonable places for breakfast, so I recommend starting your day slowly and picking a place that has a lovely view.
 The architecture around Petite Venice is a great place for that.